21 Pottery Wheel Throwing Tips

 20 Compress and Smooth Out the Rim.

-While the sides get compressed just from the art of throwing the clay, the top of the rim does not.
-Make sure you compress it by holding the sides of the rim with the thumb and index finger of your anchor hand and place the index finger of your outside hand on the top of the rim.
+While the sides are compressed simply by the act of throwing the clay, the top of the rim is not.
+Make sure you compress it by holding the sides of the rim with the thumb and index finger of your anchor hand, and place the index finger of your outside hand on the top of the rim.

 You can also smooth it out with a Chamois.
 I cut a piece of chamois and attached it to this bobber.
-Remove the excess water from the shammy and carefully run it over the rim area.
+Remove excess water from the shammy and carefully run it along the rim.
 Be careful not to press too hard.

 This works great, and the rim is nice and smooth.
 This simple step can make a big difference in the durability and usability of your finished pottery piece.